 UW-Oshkosh Public History Course Practicum Work

-UW-O students are receiving hands-on experience doing actual curation work under the guidance of our curators as well as participating in a Twitter re-enactment of the events in Appleton leading up to Armistice Day (as part of our commemoration of the end of World War I - please see #HearthstoneArmistice).
-We are also sponsoring internships for a number of UW-O and other area college students who may be interested in careers in public history.
+UW-O students are receiving hands-on experience doing actual curation work under the guidance of our curators.
+In the Fall of 2018, students also participated in a Twitter re-enactment of the events in Appleton leading up to Armistice Day as part of our commemoration of the end of World War I (please see #HearthstoneArmistice).
+Hearthstone is also sponsoring internships for a number of UW-O and other area college students who may be interested in careers in public history.